 Rewilding at the Knepp Estate, just south of Horsham, West Sussex, began in 2001.
 Their aim is to establish an ecosystem where nature is given as much freedom as possible.
 Rare species E.g. nightingales and purple emperor butterflies, are now breeding here and numbers of common species have increased substantially.

 They have recently been successful in having white storks nest and bring up their young on the estate.
 White storks lived in the area many years ago with name of the local town Storrington being based on ‘stork’.

 This enterprising company usually offer half day trips round their estate near Dial Post.
-Your safari will take you to the current ‘hot spots’ of natural interest.You’re likely to see at least some large herbivores – longhorn cattle, Exmoor ponies, Tamworth pigs, red and fallow deer – as they roam freely in large herds through the Wildland.
-Birds are also present in huge numbers all year round.
+Your safari will take you to the current ‘hot spots’ of natural interest.You’re likely to see at least some large herbivores – longhorn cattle, Exmoor ponies, Tamworth pigs, red and fallow deer – as they roam freely in large herds through the area, Birds are also present in huge numbers all year round.